Overview of Win32 Disk Imager in Windows 10 64 bit

 To restore disk image, you can go to Home > find the disk backup task > expand its menu and select Restore.

-If you want to bring your files always with you and use it frequently, the file sync feature will a better choice.
+If you want to bring your files always with you and use them frequently, the file sync feature will a better choice.
 It allows you to directly view your files/folders in the destination path without restoring image file.

 Now you know how to backup removable drives with Win32 Disk Imager in Windows 10 64 bit.
 However, even though you make preparations mentioned above, it may not work sometimes.